teambit/bit/README.md

 ## How It Works

-### Faster code sharing
+### Next-generation code sharing

 Instead of splitting your project into multiple repositories just to publish packages, Bit enables you to isolate and share components of code (subsets of files) from your existing repository that may then be installed with package managers.
 This also makes it possible to import the source code of your components into other repositories, continue to develop them and sync changes.
 This will not change your repository’s structure at all.
-These are the 2 key features that makes it possible.
+These are the 2 key features that make it possible.

 **Dependency definition** - Bit [automatically resolves](https://docs.bitsrc.io/docs/isolating-and-tracking-components.html) and defines the dependency tree for the components you isolate, including both package dependencies and other files from your project.